-Among the individuals in a controlled environment, significantly more men reported smoking tobacco in the 30 days before intake compared to women (see Figure 2B.8).
-From intake to follow-up there was a significant increase in the percent of women who reported smoking tobacco and no difference by gender.
-Significantly more men reported using smokeless tobacco in the 30 days before entering the program and the follow-up.
+Among the individuals in a controlled environment, significantly more men reported smoking tobacco in the 30 days before intake compared to women (see Figure 2B.9).
+From intake to follow-up there was a significant increase in the percent of women who reported smoking tobacco and no difference by gender at follow-up.
+Significantly more men than women reported using smokeless tobacco in the 30 days before entering the program and the follow-up.

-FIGURE 2B.8.
-GENDER DIFFERENCE IN PAST-30-DAY SMOKING AND SMOKELESS TOBACCO USE AT INTAKE AND FOLLOW-UP a-Significant difference by gender at intake (p < .05). b-Significant difference by gender at intake (p < .01) and follow-up (p < .001).
+FIGURE 2B.9.
+GENDER DIFFERENCE IN PAST-30-DAY SMOKING AND SMOKELESS TOBACCO USE AT INTAKE AND FOLLOW-UPa b-Significant difference by gender at intake (p < .01).

+c-Significant difference by gender at intake and follow-up (p $\leq$ .01).

-&lt;sup>56One individual had a missing value for 30-day-use of vaporized nicotine and smokeless tobacco at follow-up.
+&lt;sup>58 One individual had a missing value for 30-day-use of vaporized nicotine and smokeless tobacco at follow-up.

-SECTION 3.
-MENTAL HEALTH, PHYSICAL HEALTH, AND STRESS
+MENTAL HEALTH AND PHYSICAL HEALTH

-This section describes changes in mental health, stress, and physical health status at intake compared to followup including for: (1) depression, (2) generalized anxiety, (3) comorbid depression and generalized anxiety, (4) depression or anxiety, (5) suicidal thoughts or attempts, (6) posttraumatic stress disorder, (7) general health status, (8) chronic pain, and (9) used substances to reduce or manage stress.
+This section describes changes in mental health and physical health status at intake compared to follow-up including for: (1) depression, (2) generalized anxiety, (3) comorbid depression and generalized anxiety, (4) depression or anxiety, (5) suicidal thoughts or attempts, (6) posttraumatic stress disorder, (7) general health status, and (8) chronic pain.